gioannides/Language_Processors/README.md

 Overview
 ========

-There is a single code deliverable.
-This deliverable contains two components:
+This code contains two components:

 - [*C-translator*]: The compiler is able to translate a sub-set of C into equivalent Python.
-This allows each submission to demonstrate lexing and parsing functionality, even if the code generation is weak.
+This allows demonstration of lexing and parsing functionality.

 - [*C-compiler*]: This is a compiler from C to MIPS assembly.